 4. Anilao, Batangas

-Definitely one of the more established and commercialized diving spots in the country, Anilao is the place to go to if you want an introduction to the country’s rich underwater biodiversity.
+Definitely one of the more established and commercialized diving spots in the Philippines, Anilao is the place to go to if you want an introduction to the country’s rich underwater biodiversity.
 Many of the resorts here have diving amenities and services, and others even have scuba centres and dive shops.
 First-timers can be easily trained by resident certified diving instructors.
 Before you know it, you’ll be enjoying the calm and cool of Anilao’s turquoise waters while floating along its more forgiving undersea currents.

 If Apo Island boasts of a Chapel, Anilao has its very own Cathedral, a marine sanctuary that also undergone rehabilitation after almost succumbing to extensive environmental damage.
 Be greeted by schools of fish waiting to be fed, and colourful coral regrowth that took years to bloom.
 Other dive sites to see are Kirby’s Rock, Eagle Point, and Twin Rocks, where the remains of a capsized barge lie.